MicrosoftDocs/MIMDocs/MIMDocs/pam/raise-bastion-ffl.md

 2. Type ADSIEdit.

-3. Open the Actions menu, click “Connect To”.
-On the Connection point setting, change the naming context from “Default naming context” to “Configuration” and click OK.
+3. Open the Actions menu, click "Connect To".
+On the Connection point setting, change the naming context from "Default naming context" to "Configuration" and click OK.

-4. After connecting, on the left side of the window below “ADSI Edit”, expand the Configuration node to see “CN=Configuration,DC=priv,....”.
+4. After connecting, on the left side of the window below "ADSI Edit", expand the Configuration node to see "CN=Configuration,DC=priv,....".
 Expand CN=Configuration, and then expand CN=Services.

-5. Right click on “CN=Shadow Principal Configuration” and click on Properties.
+5. Right click on "CN=Shadow Principal Configuration" and click on Properties.
 When the properties dialog appears, change to the security tab.

 6. Click Add.
-Specify the accounts “MIMService”, as well as any other MIM administrators who will later be performing New-PAMGroup to create additional PAM groups.
-For each user, in the allowed permissions list, add “Write”, “Create all child objects”, and “Delete all child objects”.
+Specify the accounts "MIMService", "MIMMonitor", "MIMComponent", as well as any other MIM administrators who will later be performing New-PAMGroup to create additional PAM groups.
+For each user, in the allowed permissions list, add "Write", "Create all child objects", and "Delete all child objects".
 Add the permissions.

 7. Click Advanced to change to the Advanced Security settings.
 Select the line that allows MIMService access, and click Edit.
-Change the “Applies to” setting to “to this object and all descendant objects”.
+Change the "Applies to" setting to "to this object and all descendant objects".
 Update this permission setting and close the security dialog box.
+Repeat for the other accounts.

 8. Close ADSI Edit.

 9. Next, authorize the MIM administrators to create and update authentication policy.
-Launch an elevated **Command prompt** and type the following commands, substituting the name of your MIM administrator account for “mimadmin” in each of the four lines:
+Launch an elevated **Command prompt** and type the following commands, substituting the name of your MIM administrator account for "mimadmin" in each of the four lines:
     ```
     dsacls "CN=AuthN Policies,CN=AuthN Policy Configuration,CN=Services,CN=configuration,DC=priv,DC=contoso,DC=local" /g mimadmin:RPWPRCWD;;msDS-AuthNPolicy /i:s